wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

 Use the same curl command as above to publish another event.
 However, this time our event will fail since the batchID column which is defined as the primary key has a duplicate value of 1 in the second message.
 You will see the following log in the wso2si terminal.
+It shows that the erroneous event has been captured and stored in error store.

     ```
     [2020-11-03 11:48:28,951] ERROR {io.siddhi.core.table.Table} - Error on 'StoreRdbmsError' while performing add for events  at 'SweetProductionTable'.
 Events saved 'EventChunk{first=StreamEvent{ timestamp=1604384308930, beforeWindowData=null, onAfterWindowData=null, outputData=[1, 45.6, 102], type=CURRENT, next=null}}'